maykinmedia/open-inwoner/docs/configuration/admin_oidc.rst

     Description         Users will be flagged as being a staff user automatically.
 This allows users to login to the admin interface.
 By default they have no permissions, even if they are staff.
     Possible values     True, False
     Default value       False

-    Variable            ADMIN_OIDC_OIDC_EXEMPT_URLS
-    Setting             URLs exempt from session renewal
-    Description         This is a list of absolute url paths, regular expressions for url paths, or Django view names.
-This plus the mozilla-django-oidc urls are exempted from the session renewal by the SessionRefresh middleware.
-    Possible values     string, comma-delimited ('foo,bar,baz')
-    Default value

     Variable            ADMIN_OIDC_OIDC_NONCE_SIZE
     Setting             Nonce size